 Questions fréquemment posées

 Most routine vaccines such as influenza, rougeole, oreillons, rubella and tetanus should be stored in refrigerators maintained at 2 ° C - 8 ° C (36 °F – 46 °F).
-Live attenuated vaccines like varicella and some COVID19 products require freezers set between –50 °C and –15 °C, while certain mRNA vaccines need ultracold storage between –90 ° C et –60 ° C. Always check the manufacturer’s package insert for specific products.
+Live attenuated vaccines like varicella and some COVID19 products require freezers set between –50 °C et –15 °C, while certain mRNA vaccines need ultracold storage between –90 ° C et –60 ° C. Always check the manufacturer’s package insert for specific products.

 Q2: How often should I check and record vaccine storage temperatures?